diamind-studios/Animalese-Generator-equalo/README.md

 # Animalese Audio Generator

+## Source
+The original repo I created for this code lives [here](https://github.com/equalo-official/animalese-generator) as a part of a project for my youtube channel.
+Argparsing was added by [mkuw](https://github.com/mkuw).

 ## General info
 This project allows you to generate audio from text in the style of animalese from the Animal Crossing games.